 He is in the process of divorcing his wife after 26 years of marriage.
 The case has been underway since 2012 and is slated to go to trial in July.
 Ahead of that, some issues have been brought before the court, one of them being the disposition of 125 million shares of stock.

 Those shares give Hamm controlling interest in his company, Continental Resources Inc., But there is some speculation he could lose that control because of a recent ruling that appreciation of the value of that stock during the marriage should be subject to division as a marital asset.

 Hamm had sought to have the stock declared a premarital asset and the judge apparently agreed with that assessment.
 But he said the increase in the stock’s value during the marriage deserves equitable division.

 Analysts say this is tricky because it’s not clear how the valuation of will be done.
 The judge might be faced with deciding how much of the gains were the result of market conditions and how much can be credited to Hamm’s actions.
 One attorney says market gains probably couldn’t be counted as divisible.

 Then, there’s the question of how the division might be handled.
 Analysts say the judge could order a split of shares, which some speculate could erode Hamm’s controlling interest.
 Estimates are that he would have to sell or transfer about $4 billion in stock to lose his stake.

-Observers offer the opinion that both sides will have their own experts arguing for how the division should be handled.
+Observers offer the opinion that both sides will have their own divorce law experts arguing for how the division should be handled.